oswaldo/hey/README.md

 ## Status

-Currently the code is in a very initial, prototype, not really working state.
+Currently, the code is in a very initial, prototype, not really working state.
 The text here is mostly a mix of stuff currently being experimented with and notes about how I got there, so although they worked for me at some point, there is no guarantee that following the steps would lead to any usable result.
 Still, I would recommend watching this repo as I expect to have something usable soon :)

 1. Install Ansible: `sudo apt install ansible`
 2. Add server groups to the `/etc/ansible/hosts` file: